ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 ### <a name="_callback"></a> Use the `_callback` parameter to return a jsonp response

 You can send a `?_callback` parameter to any `GET` call to have the results wrapped in a JSON function.
-This is typically used when browsers want to embed marktplaats content in web pages by getting around cross domain issues.
+This is typically used when browsers want to embed Marktplaats content in web pages by getting around cross domain issues.
 The response includes the same data output as the regular API, plus the relevant HTTP Header information.

 The content type of the response MUST be `application/javascript`.